knowler/dotfiles/README.md

 dots dump
 ```

-Ideally, this would be automated when installing packages and I’ve seen a
+Ideally, this would be automated when installing packages and I've seen a
 `systemctl` hook to automate this which I will be exploring in the near future.
 I guess a Git hook could work well for the installation part.

 ### Apply a patch

-Pre-defined patches live in the `~/.patches` directory.
+Predefined patches live in the `~/.patches` directory.
 You can use the
 following command to open a fuzzy chooser for selecting which patches you want
 to apply: